PepeAleu/my-polymer-element/README.md

 # my-polymer-element #
-This project is a polymer element architecture
+This project is a polymer element architecture.

+Contain an example element: **avatar-element.**

 ## Install
+type on terminal:
 ```sh
 npm install
 bower install